kr15h/ofxPiMapper/README.md

-# NOTE NOTE NOTE NOTE NOTE
+# NOTE NOTE NOTE NOTE NOTE: USE THE 'stable' branch!

 This is doctea's personal fork of this project, very experimental and nooby, developing something for a project that will hopefully bring Kinect integration to ofxPiMapper!